UoW-ATM/Mercury/docs/source/Quickstart.rst

    https://zenodo.org/doi/10.5281/zenodo.10211704.
 Extract the data.
 Put the results "input" folder outside of the main Mercury root folder (side by side).

--  Mercury requires aircraft performance models developed by EUROCONTROL, at least BADA3, (and is compatible with BADA4).
+-  Mercury requires aircraft performance models developed by EUROCONTROL, BADA3.
-You can request a licence from EUROCONTROL, then use the script ``generate_bada3_input.py`` to transform the AFP, OFP and PTD files from BADA into tables (parquet files) that will be read by Mercury.
-The script has a help function.
+You can request a licence from EUROCONTROL (here: https://www.eurocontrol.int/model/bada), then use the script ``generate_bada3_input.py`` to transform the AFP, OFP and PTD files from BADA3 into tables (parquet files) that will be read by Mercury.
+In the following command, replace ``BADA3_FILES_PATH`` with the location of the downloaded bada files:

 .. code:: bash

-   ./generate_bada3_input.py -s path_to/bada3_files -d path_to/processed_bada3_files
+   python generate_bada3_input.py -s BADA3_FILES_PATH -d .

 Ensure you copy the generated parquet files into the data/ac_performance/bada/bada3/ of your input folder (per scenario).
 The location of the performance files might be modified in the future.

 -  Note: support for OpenAP, an open alternative to BADA, is under development.

 Running the CLI version
 -----------------------